franciscoadasme/chem.cr/README.md

 Additionally, the code block can be as big and complex as necessary with multiple intermediary computations.
 Furthermore, a negative condition may be confusing and not be trivial to write, but in Crystal you would simply use the `#reject` method instead.
-The same syntax can also be used for counting, grouping, etc. via the standard library (see [Enumerable](https://crystal-lang.org/api/latest/Enumerable.html) module).
+The same syntax can also be used for counting, grouping, etc. via the standard library.

 Thanks to the topology hierarchical access, the above also works for chains and residues: